nrw-digital/week-notes/en/updates/_posts/2023-01-13-week-notes.md

 Sam, Laura and Lucinda are working on content types.

 Kim’s making final tweaks to guidance on how to create accessible documents.
-Owain has checked it with a screen reader so that it works for everyone.
+Owain has checked it with screen reader software.

 NRW is revising its corporate plan and Shaun, James and Phil gave feedback.